healthysustainablecities/global-indicators/validation/readme.md

    Download official dataset

-2. Change these names into the correct filename and POIs of interest in POIs_validation.py
+2. Change these names into the correct filenames and POIs of interest in POIs_validation.py

    official_filename = "Restaurant_and_Food_Related.shp"